ethanbsung/crypto/README.md

 This is a repository containing trading algorithms I am creating in the cryptocurrency space.

+I am running a strategy on ETH/USD on Kraken using the ADX indicator on the 4h timeframe.
+This strategy returned 158% from 2024-01-01 to 2024-09-30.
+I am now testing it live with very small size.

+I am coding a mean reversion strategy on a number of coins on Kraken that do not tend to trend.
+I am in the process of determining the best parameters and will begin to backtest it soon.

+Along with the mean reversion strategy, I am coding a trend following strategy that will take advantage of coins in the current crypto bull run.

+Plan to continue / do next:
+Market making trading algorithm to trade the bid/ask spread for profit.
+TBD which coins I will trade.

-I am using python to determine Bitcoin market regimes over the past 5 years by training an HMM model
+Use python to determine Bitcoin market regimes over the past 5 years by training an HMM model

-I am using python to connect to trader's wallets that have outperformed the market.
+Use python to connect to trader's wallets that have outperformed the market.
 I do this by connecting to the platform BirdEye using an API.

-I am also creating a trading algorithm to trade the current crypto bull run progammatically.
-I will be creating various strategies that I believe will generate me positive returns.
-Here I will be brainstorming strategies that I believe will give me the returns I am looking for.

 Strategies:
 Average directional index strategy - use the average directional index to determine the trend of the market.